Noach: Possible inclusion of cain in the purge

+Seven days before the flood

 Reading in Genesis 7:10 that "it came to pass, after seven days, that the waters of the Flood were upon the earth," the Gemara asked what the nature of these seven days was (that God delayed the Flood on their account).
 Rav taught that these were the days of mourning for Methuselah, and thus that lamenting the righteous postpones retribution.
 Another explanation is that during "the seven days" God reversed the order of nature (bereishit) (established at the beginning of creation), and the sun rose in the west and set in the east (so that sinners might be shocked into repentance).
 Another explanation is that God first appointed for them a long time (the 120 years to which Genesis 6:3 alludes), and then a short time (a seven-day grace period in which to repent).
 Another explanation is that during "the seven days," God gave them a foretaste of the world to come, so that they might know the nature of the rewards of which they were depriving themselves.